burkfers/qmk_userspace_features/maccel/readme.md

 The TAKEOFF variable controls how smoothly or abrubtly the acceleration curve takes off.
 A higher value will make it take off more abrubtly, a lower value smoothens out the start of the curve.

-The GROWTH variable sets the growth rate of the acceleration curve.
+The GROWTH_RATE variable sets the growth rate of the acceleration curve.
 A lower value will result in a flatter curve which takes longer to reach its LIMIT.
 A higher value will result in a steeper curve, which will reach its LIMIT faster.

 The OFFSET variable moves the entire curve towards left/right.
 Offsetting the curve to the right means acceleration will kick in later, which is useful for low speed precision - in effect what you would otherwise have used SNIPING mode for.
 The maccel feature basically eliminates the need for a sniping mode.